 Nature?
 Of course Nature!
 Nature has always been a source of inspiration for artists.
 For Anita, too, it is an inexhaustible source for her inspiration.
 Read more…

 Anita was born in 1959 in Tielen, a picturesque village in the Campine countryside near Turnhout.
 As a child from a farming family, Anita soon came into contact with bulls, cows, horses.
-The countryside, a color splendor of nature in all seasons.
+The countryside, the beautiful colors of nature in all seasons.
 Read more…

 View portfolio by theme?